 Initial emails >> Phone consult (sometimes) >> Contract >> Deposit Invoice >> Questionnaire >> Proofs (Rounds 1, 2, 3) >> Final Invoice >> Installation >> Phone call instructions (if needed) >> Thank you email

 It may also help to share this process with your clients to keep them in the loop.
 The less confused and frazzled your clients feel, the more likely they are to recommend you.
+Another tip – this process can be automated with nifty web apps like Infusionsoft.

 4. Answer questions on Twitter.